Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Fortunately, the market moves in Chris’s favour.
 The market price of Phastasy Co increases to £250 per share, which means the value of Chris’ position likewise increases to £2,500.
 He decides to close his contract with Saxo Bank and collects a tidy gross profit of £500.

-Types of CFDs
+What Are Types of CFDs?

 Below are just a few of the most common types of contracts for difference: